Global Exponential Attitude Tracking Controls on SO(3): Robust Attitude Tracking with Disturbance

-The proposed attitude control system with an integral term can be further developed into a hybrid control system to achieve robust global exponential stability.
-The integral term is redefined in terms of the hybrid error vector \refeqn{eH} as
+The preceding attitude control system is further developed into a hybrid control system to achieve global exponential stability in the presence of the disturbance.
+The estimation of the disturbance is redefined in terms of the hybrid error vector given at \refeqn{eH} as